anibaljf1701/pruebas-jenkins-nodejs/README.md

-# Platzi Scripts
+# Script para pruebas

-Dummy tests are in `jenkins-tests`
+Dummy tests are in `jenkins-tests`.